IamSreeman/IamSreeman.github.io/_posts/2024-07-10-noma-is-nonsense.md

 ― <a href="https://en.wikipedia.org/wiki/Paul_Dirac" target="_blank">P.A.M Dirac</a>

+<blockquote class="twitter-tweet" data-conversation="none" data-dnt="true" data-theme="dark"><p lang="en" dir="ltr">Religions get trillions for lying about the question for which string theory is trying: <a href="https://t.co/zO042uTwJw">https://t.co/zO042uTwJw</a>.
+Hindu temples have gold worth $2 trillion.
+Christianity and Islam are even richer.
+Humans should stop wasting money on religions &amp; put that into a particle…</p>&mdash; Sreeman Reddy Kasireddy 🐓🐄🐟🦐≮🐕🐈 (@IamSreeman) <a href="https://twitter.com/IamSreeman/status/1887153771198796014?ref_src=twsrc%5Etfw">February 5, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+<blockquote class="twitter-tweet" data-dnt="true" data-theme="dark"><p lang="en" dir="ltr">From the money saved from these 3, we can do important things: 1) Wild animal suffering: <a href="https://t.co/DNd6M7d15k">https://t.co/DNd6M7d15k</a> &amp; <a href="https://twitter.com/herbivoryze?ref_src=twsrc%5Etfw">@herbivoryze</a>, 2) Particle accelerators for quantum gravity experiments, 3) Mind uploading research so humans can become an immortal species.</p>&mdash; Sreeman Reddy Kasireddy 🐓🐄🐟🦐≮🐕🐈 (@IamSreeman) <a href="https://twitter.com/IamSreeman/status/1921188477732794721?ref_src=twsrc%5Etfw">May 10, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Unfortunately, religions that merely lie about the universe's origin get trillions of dollars per year, but quantum gravity research gets much less funding.
+In reality, all the money that religion is stealing by lying should rightfully go to build a particle accelerator to probe quantum gravity.

+It does not matter how many trillions it will cost; humans must understand quantum gravity by building a big particle accelerator.
+It will be the end of the millennium-long quest to understand the origin of the universe, which began with religions, and will end with understanding quantum gravity.

 ### Philosophy (Ethics)

 There is a lesser-known conflict between religion and philosophy.
 The conflict is more severe with the subfield of ethics.